fpgadeveloper/rpi-camera-fmc/README.md

 * [Genesys-ZU](https://digilent.com/shop/genesys-zu-zynq-ultrascale-mpsoc-development-board/) (LPC: 4x cameras)
 * [UltraZed EV carrier](https://www.xilinx.com/products/boards-and-kits/1-y3n9v1.html) (HPC: 4x cameras)

-That list may grow, but may also shrink depending on any issues that we come across during development.

-### List of things to fix/complete
+## Contribute

+We strongly encourage community contribution to these projects.
+Please make a pull request if you would like to share your work:
+* if you've spotted and fixed any issues
+* if you've added designs for other target platforms
+* if you've added software support for other cameras Thank you to everyone who supports us!

+### The TODO list

+* Get a Genesys-ZU board and test the design on hardware.
+* Develop the PetaLinux project and test on HW.
+* Write the ref design documentation (build and usage instructions, troubleshooting, etc).
+* Software support for more cameras (this will be an ongoing task due to the number of cameras available).
-* We are having trouble getting the UltraZed EV Carrier DisplayPort working with the standalone application.
+* Debug: We are having trouble getting the UltraZed EV Carrier DisplayPort working with the standalone application.
 More time needed to debug.
-* The example design has run out of PL-to-PS interrupts, so we need to add the AXI Interrupt Controller.
-  The main challenge for the moment is adapting the software application to AXI Intc.
+* The example design has run out of PL-to-PS interrupts, so we need to add the AXI Interrupt Controller and adapt the software application to AXI Intc.
-* The four cameras feed an AXI Switch which selects which video source to display on the monitor.
+* Improvement: The 4 cameras feed an AXIS Switch which selects the video source to display on the monitor.
-  Instead we want to add an IP to combine all four sources into a single 1080p video to display on the monitor.
-* Eventually we want to use the Vitis Vision Library to do some processing on the input videos to make the demo interesting.
+  The plan is to scrap the AXIS Switch and instead use the Vitis Vision Library to demonstrate doing some useful/interesting video processing.

+## About us

+[Opsero Inc.](https://opsero.com "Opsero Inc.") is a team of FPGA developers delivering FPGA products and design services to start-ups and tech companies.
+Follow our blog, [FPGA Developer](https://www.fpgadeveloper.com "FPGA Developer"), for news, tutorials and updates on the awesome projects we work on.